 Another important feature of every IoT app is a convenient and user-friendly remote control.
-For instance, on the way to work a user suddenly remembers that he or she forgot to lock the front door.
-While on the way to work there is no time to use a tutorial on how to remotely close the door.
+For instance, on the way to work, a user suddenly remembers that he or she forgot to lock the front door.
+While on the way to work, there is no time to use a tutorial on how to close the door remotely.
 In this case, the decisive factor will be the convenience and intuitiveness of the application interface.
-Moreover, an adequate remote control and easy-to-use app interface can significantly reduce the onboarding of new users, especially when launching new devices.
+Moreover, adequate remote control and easy-to-use app interface can significantly reduce the onboarding of new users, especially when launching new devices.

-As IoT applications manage huge amounts of data from various devices, sensors, and integrated platforms, they must analyze, select and present relevant information in an understandable and user-friendly manner .
+As IoT applications manage huge amounts of data from various devices, sensors, and integrated platforms, they have to analyze, select and present relevant information in an understandable and user-friendly manner.
 Dashboards, charts, graphs and tables are heavily applied in IoT interfaces to facilitate understanding of complex processes and information reports.
-Noteworthy is the fact that selection and presentation of valuable for users’ content is the most challenging task in IoT data visualization.
+Noteworthy is the fact that the selection and presentation of the value for users’ content is the most challenging task in IoT data visualization.

 We suggest the following tips that help to create an effective and user-friendly IoT data visualization:

-- Select an effective data representation model, which will represent the gained data in a way best suited to end-users.
+- Select an effective data representation model that will represent the gained data in a way best suited to end-users.